ryan-di/reading-redux-source-code/Part 2 – createStore.md

 ) => S
 ```

-We can see from the definition above that a reducer is indeed a function that takes a state and an action and returns another state.
+We can see from the definition above that a reducer is indeed a function that takes a state, an action, and returns a (new) state.

 `Store`: